chachaxw/frontend-homework-test/README.md

 Note:

   1. We want our hiring process to be fair, and for everyone to start from the same place.
 To enable this, we request that you do not share or publish these problems.
+  2. We need a react developer, so please use `React` to finish the test.
-  2. Please create a new branch on the repo with named `interview/your-name` and checkout the branch to continue your homework test.
+  3. Please create a new branch on the repo with named `interview/your-name` and checkout the branch to continue your homework test.
-  3. Nice to have Javascript Unit Test
+  4. Nice to have Javascript Unit Test

 ```Note
 As a general rule, we allow three days from the date that you receive